milnak/FakeBookIndex/README.md

 I've created these as I couldn't find an "open" fake book indexes -- theres some that are PDF that can't be converted to other formats.
 There's others that are in a proprietary binary format.
 And there's web sites that have searchable indexes, but you can't use them offline or convert them to other formats.

-## Where can I get these?
+## Where can I download these books?

 Do not ask me where you can find these books online.
+Some are in the public domain, and others aren't.
 Check your favorite book seller.
 If they have it, buy it there.
 If not, I can't help you out, so please don't ask.

 ## Can I search these without downloading them?